CyrilSharma/Blog/content/article/typst.typ

 #set quote(block: true)

 Typst is like Latex but redesigned to be a usable programming language.
 It has many other improvements, such as incremental compilation, which lets me see this PDF update in real time.
-I can even click on lines in the PDF and jump to the exact point in the code which generated them (I'm using the tinymist vscode extension).
+I can even click on lines in the PDF and jump to the exact point in the code which generated them (I'm using the Tinymist VSCode extension).

 == Features
 Subheader made with ```typst == Features```